Incontinence Product Guide

 Advantages of Bed Pads

-• Available in disposable and washable versions
+• Available in both disposable and washable versions

-• Protects mattresses, furniture, flooring, etc.
+• Protects mattresses, furniture, and floors

 • Prevents stains